Pandora names former Microsoft executive Brian McAndrews as CEO

-Pandora Media Inc on Wednesday named former Microsoft Corp executive and venture capitalist Brian McAndrews as president, chairman and CEO.
+Pandora Media Inc (P.N) on Wednesday named former Microsoft Corp (MSFT.O) executive and venture capitalist Brian McAndrews as president, chairman and CEO.

 McAndrews, 54, replaces Joe Kennedy who announced in March he was leaving the online streaming music company.